ddavila0/analytics_tools/models/doc/input_data.md

 1) In **days_df** each record will have a week timestamp, 'week_ts', a day timestamp 'day_ts' and the set of dataset IDs that were accessed that day 'datasets_set'.
-See "The origin of days_df" below for more information on how is this data obtained.
+See [The origin of days DataFrame](#the-origin-of-days-dataframe) below for more information on how is this data obtained.

 | week_ts    | day_ts     | datasets_set |